intellivoid/Socialvoid-Standard-Documentation/Methods/timeline/GetReplies.md

-# GetQuotes
+# GetReplies

-Returns an array of post quotes for the selected post
+Returns an array of posts that replied to the selected post

 ## Description